Table of contents

-This is not a sustainable way to improve a company because you have broken the 1st rule of change management; “the process owner (SME) shall improve their own process!”.
+This is not a sustainable way to improve a company because you have broken the 1st rule of change management; “the There are many ways to organize your lean six sigma processe... owner (SME) shall improve their own process!”.

 The Belt’s job is not to be the “Sage on the Stage” (the problem solver).
 Their job is to be the “Guide on the Side” (using tools to help the SME’s find the real solution).
 It is an amazing transformation when the SME’s see the “fix” to the process in the data (swim lane maps, VSM’s, Spaghetti Diagrams, Hypothesis Tests, etc.).
-When the SMEs are team to identify and implement the fix then the SMEs will take ownership of the new process.
+When the SMEs are involved in identifying and implementing the fix then the SMEs will take ownership of the new process.

 From my experience, this is one of the main reasons why Lean Six Sigma Deployments Fail!

-Because the organization has not built the Foundation for a Lean Six Sigma Deployment, they will send the Green Belt on “wild goose chases” that will have no sustainable effect on the profit on the company.
+Because the organization has not built the Foundation for a Lean Six Sigma Deployment certification, they will send the Green Belt on “wild goose chases” that will have no sustainable effect on the profit on the company.

 To learn more about what happens “The Belt becomes “Leadership’s New Toy” read: https://sixsigmadsi.com/when-the-green-belt-becomes-leaderships-new-toy/.

 To learn more about the infrastructure that must be in place to create a sustainable Continuous Improvement Effort read: https://sixsigmadsi.com/how-to-build-the-infrastructure-for-lean-and-six-sigma/